pkmh/hello-world/shell/README.md

 2. Simply call the script using `./hello.sh` or `./rainbow-hello.sh` depending on whichever script you want to invoke

 Assuming you chose the former option instead, let's create your first shell script!
 Luckily, it's pretty straightforward.
-1. Make a new script with a `.sh` extension.
+1. Make a new script with a `.sh` extension
 2. Add the following comment to the top of that new file: `# !/usr/bin/env bash`.
-This enables the script you are writing to actually execute bash commands.
+This enables the script you are writing to actually execute bash commands
-3. Fill the script with the bash commands you want to be executed.
+3. Fill the script with the bash commands you want to be executed
 4. You're almost ready to execute your shell script!
 All you have to do tell your OS that it's an executable by updating the file permissions.
 This can be done using chmod - `chmod u+x <file-path>/<file-name>.sh`
 5. Now you can just call the script using the same steps as before! `cd` into the right directory, and call the script in terminal using `./<script-name>.sh`